9 Things That Boomers Just Do Better Than Other Generations

 Jose carlos Cerdeno / iStock

 In a world dominated by screens, Boomers excel at good old-fashioned face-to-face conversations.
-They can read body language, maintain eye contact, and engage in meaningful dialogues without the need to check their phones every two minutes.
+They can read body language, maintain eye contact, and engage in meaningful dialogues without checking their phones every two minutes.

 Young asian men getting new car and his hand control the stick shift transmission in luxury car.
 Male hand changing gear driving car.